IhorZak/ALog/README.md

 ## API Reference
 [Javadoc][2]

-## ProGuard Configuration
+## ProGuard/R8 Configuration
-If you want to remove ALog calls from release builds, you can use next ProGuard rules:
+If you want to remove ALog calls from release builds, you can use next ProGuard/R8 rules:
 ```
 -assumenosideeffects class ua.pp.ihorzak.alog.ALogConfiguration {
     public static *** builder(...);